irshadgit/dremio-play-ground/README.md

     * Click save

 ## Deploying DAGs to Airflow

-* DAGs can be deployed to airflow via Docker Image.
+* DAGs can be deployed to airflow using the method specified (here)[https://airflow.apache.org/docs/helm-chart/stable/manage-dags-files.html#mounting-dags-from-an-externally-populated-pvc].
-* Docker image should be build and tagged using minikube.
-To make it available inside minikube docker registry.
+* We will be creating a PVC mounting the DAG files.
+This is done via the manifest files in [dag-pvc](play-ground-chart/charts/airflow/templates/dag-pvc/).
+* Airflow chart values file parameter will be set to load DAGs from this PVC.
+This is done by overriding airflow values file entries in [values.yaml](play-ground-chart/values.yaml).
+Using variable `airflow.dags`.
+* If you are running K8s in minikube you can mount host DAG folder to the minikube container by specifying the mount path in start command for example `minikube start --mount --mount-string="${absolute-path-to-dag-folder}:/opt/dags" --cpus 4`.
+In this command we are mounting files under host path folder to `/opt/dags` folder of minikube K8s container.
+* You can use [this](orchestration/dags/sample_dag.py) file as sample DAG file.
+* This will be mounted as PVC and configure this PVC to be used as dag folder in airflow in [values.yaml](play-ground-chart/values.yaml).
+* If you are changing the mount path to different location change `airflow.dagpvcMountPath` value in [values.yaml](play-ground-chart/values.yaml).
+* Once you make airflow up and running with this configuration you will see DAGs inside your local path gets loaded in airflow.
+Verify this by port forwarding airflow-webserver and loading the airflow UI.
+Check [port-forward](#port-forward-dremio--minio-services) section above.
+* For getting the changes you make in DAG files wait for 5 minute or restart Airflow scheduler pod ( The pod with this name format `${release-name}-scheduler*`).

-### Building Docker Image with Airflow DAGs
+### Customizing Airflow Docker Image

-* Change directory to `./orchestration`
-* Write DAGs under `dags` folder.
+* Define your Dockerfile.
+Example can be seen [here](orchestration/Dockerfile).
-* Build the image using minikube and push to minikube docker registry with teh command `minikube build image -t ${repository}:${tag} .`
+* If you are using minikube K8s cluster.
+Build the image using minikube and push to minikube docker registry with the command `minikube build image -t ${repository}:${tag} .`
-* Update the Image repository and tag in the root `play-ground-chart/values.yaml` file of the helm chart.
-Via the following values keys.
+* Update the Image repository and tag in the [values.yaml](play-ground-chart/values.yaml)  file.
+Via the following values.
 ```yaml
 defaultAirflowRepository: ${repository}
 defaultAirflowTag: "${imageTag}"
 airflowVersion: "${airflow-version}"
 ```
 * Once this is done uninstall & install the helm chart again.
-Now DAGs will appear in airflow.
+Now all airflow components will be loaded from the custom docker image.

 # Things to do
 * Create job for hive metastore creation